drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Encouraging Clinical Trial Results

-A synthetic form of the teprotide entered into clinical trials where it was intravenously administered to patients.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/encouraging-clinical-trial-results-8ae6ae85'><i class='fa fa-play' aria-hidden='true'></i></button>A synthetic form of the teprotide entered into clinical trials where it was intravenously administered to patients.
 The first results were very encouraging as the compound had a blood pressure-lowering effect and confirmed the therapeutic validity of the project: ACE inhibitors could potentially be used as antihypertensive drugs.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.